nhpip/variadic-elixir/README.md

 Arguments will named `arg1, arg2....argN` where `N` is `@max_arity`.

-Uninitialized arguments are set to nil
+Uninitialized arguments are set to the atom :no_args_at_this_position

 **NOTE:** Currently doesn't support guards in the function head